Elberton, Georgia: Government

+Elberton operates under a council-manager form of government.
+In this style of government, the city manager is responsible for the day-to-day operations of the city, the five-person elected council serves as a board of directors, and the mayor performs more ceremonial duties and presides over council.

+The City of Elberton operates Elberton Utilities, a comprehensive utility system which includes electric, gas, water, sewer, cable television, and internet services.

+The Elbert Theatre reopened in 2001 after extensive renovations.

 Education

 Elbert County School District

 The city is served by the Elbert County School District.
 One learning center, one primary school, one elementary school, one middle school, and one high school are located within the city.
 The district has 194 full-time teachers and over 3,079 students.
 The school system is one of the county's largest employers.

 Private education

 Elberton Christian School was located on Rhodes Drive in the city, but has closed.

 Colleges and universities

 Athens Technical College operates a full satellite campus on the western end of the city, near the elementary school, middle school, and high school.

 Media

 Elberton is currently served by one newspaper, The Elberton Star, though several others (including the Elbert County Examiner and the Elbert Beacon, both of which merged with the Star) have covered the city over the years.
 The Star has been published since 1887.

 The Anderson (S.C.)
 Independent-Mail publishes a daily Northeast Georgia edition which covers the Elberton area.

 The city is served by four local radio stations.
 WSGC-AM 1400, which plays an oldies format, is one of Georgia's oldest, having been on the air since 1947.
 WSGC-FM 92.1 and WXKT-FM 100.1 play country music while WLVX-FM 105.1 specializes in R&B.

 Elberton is in the Greenville-Spartanburg-Asheville television market, though local cable and satellite providers also carry stations from the Atlanta market.